 NYC ELOPEMENT PHOTOGRAPHER

-Thinking of getting away for a while, and New York might be the perfect place to say those vows?
+Thinking of getting away for a while, and New York City might be the perfect place to say those vows?
 Wherever you are coming from- across the country or across the world, you picked the right city.
-Romantic, whimsical and secret, a NYC elopement has definitely been gaining popularity for some time, and for a good reason.
-Not only is an elopement an extremely fun way to skip the hassle of wedding planning and celebrate just with those nearest and dearest to you, but it is also very cost effective.
-Read on for some basics about wedding elopements by NYC elopement Photographer, Andrew Henderson.
+Romantic, whimsical and secret, a NYC elopement has definitely been gaining popularity.
+An elopement is a fun way to skip the hassle of wedding planning.
+It is also a way to celebrate with those nearest and dearest to you and is very cost effective.
+Read on for some basics about elopements and getting married in New York by NYC elopement photographer, Andrew Henderson.

 What is an elopement?

-An elopement is when a couple runs off to get married quietly, usually with little outside interference.
-Meaning, they are small affairs, with a short guest list or just witnesses, generally.
+An elopement is when a couple runs off to get married, usually with little outside interference.
+Meaning, they are small affairs, with a short guest list or only witnesses, generally.
 Some tradition is foregone in the spontaneity.
-They are fast, yes, but also highly personal.
-Depending on the ideas and dreams of the couple, they can be just the right thing.
+They are fast, yes, but also personal.
+Depending on the ideas and dreams of the couple, they can be the right thing.
 In fact, there is an elopement for every style now.
 Some want the quick route of getting married with no fuss, frills or fancy clothes.
 Others desire something a little more extravagant with tuxes, flowers, cake and the like.
-Wedding planners can be hired for elopements, caterers, florists, etc. Some choose to go the fancier route because it is just the two of them and will cost significantly less than a wedding for 100.
-There really are no limits to the fun and pizazz that can be part of this celebration.
+Wedding planners can be hired for elopements, caterers, florists, etc. Some choose to go the fancier route because it is the two of them and will cost less than a wedding for 100.
+There are no limits to the fun and pizazz that can be part of this celebration.

 How do you get married in NYC?

-The first thing to be done, as with anywhere else, is to obtain your marriage license.
+The first thing to do, as with anywhere else, is to get your marriage license.
 To do this, you must go visit the city clerk’s office, and the price is $35.00.
 Yes, part of the transaction can begin online, but showing up in person is mandatory.
-Ensure that no mistakes are made with names or addresses when filling in the blanks on your application, and be sure to bring ID’s with you.
+Ensure there are no mistakes with names or addresses when filling in the blanks on your application.
+Be sure to bring ID’s with you.
 These can be a driver’s license, passport, or various other forms of identification, found on the city clerk's website.
 Once you have your marriage license, you must wait a 24-hour period before going through the marriage ceremony.
 So get this done in advance!
 They are good for a couple of months.
-After the license part is done, you can plan what day you want to get married, who will be present, and the events afterward.
-Don’t forget to include details for your photographer, so the best shots will be taken.
+After the license part is complete, you can plan what day you want to get married, who will be present, and the events afterward.
+Don’t forget to include details for your photographer, so they can get the best pictures.

 City Hall Wedding